ArthurConmy/Hackbridge/bert_instructions.md

+WARNING: these are possibly unstable and not accurate.
+Thanks Leo for pointing out!
 # Week 2 Day 1 - Build Your Own BERT

 BERT (Bidirectional Encoder Representations from Transformers) is the most famous in a line of Muppet-themed language research, originating with [ELMo](https://arxiv.org/pdf/1802.05365v2.pdf) (Embeddings from Language Models) and continuing with a series of increasingly strained acronyms: